phuihock/ifttt-twitter-webhook/README.md

 4. LinkToTweet

 Additional columns are ignored.
 The server will parse the CreatedAt field and store it as a datetime object in the database.

+## Duplicate Detection

+The server includes duplicate detection to prevent saving identical tweets.
+A tweet is considered a duplicate if it has the same:
+- UserName
+- LinkToTweet
+- Text

+When a duplicate is detected, the server will log this event but will not save the tweet to the database.
+This prevents the database from accumulating redundant entries.

 ## Payload Debug Logging